OnedayOneyeah/Analysis-on-the-birth-rate-decline-in-the-US/README.md

 |hispanic.csv|Table 4|Hispanic population data by State (2022)|Yes|
 |numbirths_2001_2019.csv|Figure 5.1|The Number of Birth by State by State from 1990 to 2019 (15-44)|Yes|

-Here are the heads of each datafile.
+Here are the heads of each data file.
 **1. fig_1.csv**
 |year|brate_all|
 |---|---|